-Maintaining your bike in good working order is a prime example of your responsibility to the other members of your SIG group.
+Maintain your bike in good working order!
+Doing so is an important part of your responsibility to the other members of your SIG group.
 It will play a big part in reducing the number of times your group will be delayed for mechanical difficulties.